Boston Scottish Fiddle Club Instructors

 A native of Oregon, Hanneke Cassel started playing classical violin when she was 8-years old.
 She met Portland-based fiddler Carol Ann Wheeler when she was 10 at an Texas-style fiddle contest.
 She soon quit classical, started taking fiddle lessons with Carol Ann, and began competing in contests throughout the Northwest.
 In 1991, Hanneke entered the Columbia-Pacific Scottish Fiddle Contest in Portland.
 She won the Jr. contest and went on a year later to capture the U.S. National Scottish Jr. Championship in New Hampshire.
 With this honor came a scholarship to study on the Isle of Skye, Scotland with the renowned Scottish fiddler Alasdair Fraser and Cape Breton master Buddy MacMaster.
 These two quickly became her fiddle heroes and continue to inspire her music to this day.
 Hanneke set off for Boston in 1996 to attend Berklee College of Music on a string scholarship.
 She is the 1997 U.S. National Scottish Fiddle Champion, and has performed and taught across the U.S., Scotland, Sweden, China, New Zealand, France, England, and Austria., She graduated in 2000 and continues to be an active member of the Boston music scene, playing with the Cathie Ryan Band, and the Boston-based fiddle bands Childsplay and Halali.
 She has made guest appearances with Cherish the Ladies, Alasdair Fraser, Matt Glaser and the Wayfaring Strangers, Ensemble Galilei, Aine Minogue, and Joey McIntyre (from New Kids on the Block).
 Her fiddling has graced the stages of Boston’s Symphony Hall (opening for Judy Collins), Mountain Stage, The Plaza Hotel, Lincoln Center, the Boston Hatch Shell, and the Kennedy Center Millennium Stage.

 Two-time winner of the U.S. National Scottish Fiddle Championships, AnneHooper has performed frequently for dance events of the Royal Scottish Country Dance Society since her introduction to Scottish Countrydancing in 1984.
 Anne served as Music Director of several RSCDS Boston Branch concerts and at Pinewoods Camp.
 She has performed with the dance band, Tullochgorum, for many years – both in the U.S. and Scotland.
 Under her other guise as a classical violinist, Anne Played for nine years with the Camerata Academica of Salzburg and the Sinfonieorchester Graunke of Munich and is an active member of the Pro Arte Chamber Orchestra and the Boston Philharmonic.
-She is on the faculty at The Rivers Music School, The New School of Music, and Lexington Schools.
+She is on the faculty at The Rivers Music School and The New School of Music.

 Katie McNally has made waves in both the American folk music scene and abroad since the release of her debut album, Flourish, in 2013.
 Her latest project synthesizes her elegant and powerful fiddle playing with the talents of genre-crossing pianist Neil Pearlman and bluegrass phenom Shauncey Ali on viola.
 Katie has performed and taught fiddle courses in the U.S., Canada, Spain, Scotland, England, and France.
 A member of the cross genre fiddle super-group Childsplay since 2009, she appears on their CD and concert video release, “As the Crow Flies,” produced by legendary Irish fiddler, Liz Carroll.
 McNally performs regularly as a soloist and has collaborated in the past with guitarist Eric McDonald and all-woman trad group, Long Time Courting.
 In the fall of 2012, she accompanied famed Galician bagpiper Carlos Núñez on his first North American tour to promote the release of his Sony Masterworks double album, “Discover.”
 Katie attended both The University of Glasgow and The National Piping Centre in Glasgow Scotland where she studied ancient and modern Scottish Literature and Scottish traditional music.
 Katie graduated Magna Cum Laude from Tufts University in 2012 with concentrations in Music, English and Child Development where she earned The Etta and Harry Winokur Award for Outstanding Contribution to Performance.